kkevin821/hongxiong.github.io/_pages/Multimodal Search Model.md

 ## Building Search Base through Unsupervised Machine Learning Techniques

-As the foundational step in building search model, data preprocessing was necessary to sample patches from each WSI based on unsupervised machine learning techniques to build the search base.
-Due to high inter-dependencies between packages, the original lab code for sampling was error prone.
-After delving into the underlying logic of this code, I rewrote the sampling script from scratch, successfully procuring the samples needed with K-means Clustering for an arbitrary number of clusters and patches.
+* Initiated the search model creation by preprocessing data to sample patches from WSIs using unsupervised learning.
+* Tackled the high inter-dependency errors in the original lab sampling code.
+* Rewrote the sampling script to improve reliability, utilizing K-means Clustering for variable cluster and patch numbers.

 ## Constructing Multimodal Search Model Architecture

-I integrated a CoCa image encoder alongside a text encoder to generate corresponding embeddings, establishing a robust architecture for our search model.
-Initially, my code's inefficiency led to frequent GPU memory crashes.
-Under guidance from professor, I refined the code, introducing a save frequency to periodically log embedding results into an h5 file and associated slide information into a pickle file, minimizing runtime memory usage
+* Integrated a CoCa image encoder with a text encoder to produce corresponding embeddings, enhancing the search model's architecture.
+* Addressed the initial inefficiencies causing GPU memory overloads.
+* Optimized the code based on professorial guidance by:
+  * Implementing a save frequency for embeddings into an h5 file.
+  * Logging slide information into a pickle file to reduce memory usage during runtime.

 ## Establishing Ranking System to Retrieve Top-Similar Patches

-I implemented a ranking system that precisely matches WSI patches to captions based on dot similarity scores from statistical computation, enabling us to identify and retrieve the most relevant patches accurately.
-This application of deep learning techniques expanded my former biostatistical research and gave me a deeper understanding of the significant transformation artificial intelligence brings to healthcare.
+* Developed a ranking system that accurately aligns WSI patches with captions using dot similarity scores.
+* Facilitated precise identification and retrieval of relevant patches.
+* Broadened my biostatistical research to include deep learning applications, recognizing AI's transformative potential in healthcare.

 # Research Presentation